 7. You Can Survive The Colic Phase

 Although it can be very stressful and require a lot of patience, know that your baby’s colicky spells will pass.
-Colic also isn’t a reflection of your parenting skills or anything you think you may be doing wrong, nor is it a sign of an unhealthy baby.
-You should also try all of the above tips until you find one that works the best to help calm your baby.
+Colic isn’t a reflection of your parenting skills or anything you think you may be doing wrong, nor is it a sign of an unhealthy baby.
+You should also try all the above tips until you find one that works the best to help calm your baby.

 Traditional remedies for colic